 He uses the revolving door to your life as he pleases to keep you hooked.
 He will disappear and re-appear whenever it suits him and use small excuses to stay in touch.

 And the worst thing is he knows that you are still emotionally hung up on him and wants to keep it that way in order to control you.
 He is the type of guy that will send you mixed messages about how he misses you and wishes things could be different.
 But he won’t put in an effort to get back together.

 He is also the type of guy that will question you about your romantic life and shame you for it.

 I have to be completely honest with you ladies.
 I don’t like the “no contact rule” too much.
-I acknowledge it’s importance and effectiveness, however, I believe “the rule” is stupid.
+While I acknowledge that a period of no contact is important and effective, I believe “the rule” is stupid.

 Especially when it is used as a manipulation method to get your ex back.
 Because then it does not work.
-The “no contact rule” is not supposed to be a punishment for your ex but is supposed to give you space and time to detach yourself from him.
+The “no contact rule” is not supposed to be a punishment for your ex.
+It is supposed to give you time and space to detach yourself from him.